 For those who’ve been to Brooklyn’s Green-Wood Cemetery, Bellefontaine was actually landscaped and designed by the same person: Almerin Hotchkiss.
 Some of the cemetery’s individual mausoleums, meanwhile, were designed by notable architects like Louis Sullivan.

-In addition to prominent businessman and celebrities, Bellefontaine Cemetery is also home to victims of the 1855 Gasconade Bridge train disaster and numerous Civil War victims.
+In addition to prominent businessman and celebrities, Bellefontaine Cemetery is also home to victims of the 1855 Gasconade Bridge train disaster and numerous Civil War veterans.

 Exploring Bellefontaine Cemetery

-Be prepared to spend at least a few hours at the cemetery.
-Given its massive size, the cemetery is best explored by car (there are only roads and no walking paths).
-If you don’t have access one, you’ll still have an enjoyable day out by taking a taxi there and seeing as much as you can on foot.
+Bellefontaine Cemetery is best appreciated by spending at least a few hours there.
+Given its massive size, the cemetery should be explored by car (there are only roads and no walking paths).
+But if you don’t have access to one, you can still have an enjoyable day by taking a taxi over and seeing as much as you can on foot.

 You can download the official app on your phone to help with navigation, while many notable graves are even marked in Google Maps.
 As there’s no single best way to get around, the graves featured below will be ordered alphabetically and not based on location.